 Assess blood pressure periodically and compare to normal values (See Appendix F).
 Report low blood pressure (hypotension), especially if patient experiences dizziness, fatigue, or other symptoms.

 Assess peripheral edema using girth measurements, volume displacement, and measurement of pitting edema (See Appendix N).
 Report increased swelling in feet and ankles or a sudden increase in body weight due to fluid retention.

 Be alert for signs of hyperglycemia, including confusion, drowsiness, flushed/dry skin, fruit-like breath odor, rapid/deep breathing, polyuria, loss of appetite, and unusual thirst.
 Patients with diabetes mellitus should check blood glucose levels frequently.

 Monitor changes in mood and behavior including confusion and depression.
 Report these changes to the physician.

-If treating trigeminal neuralgia, use appropriate pain scales (visual analogue scales, others) to document whether this drug is successful in helping manage the patient's ...
+If treating trigeminal neuralgia, use appropriate pain scales (visual analogue scales, others) to ...